A. LMIA Work Permit

 - R208: Humanitarian Reasons

 Canadian employers can avoid a lengthy and complex LMIA process.
-Contact Brace Law for more details and to see how our LMIA lawyer can help on your work permit application.
+Contact Brace Law for more details and to see how our Immigration Lawyer can help with your work permit application.

 Significant Benefit Work Permit